alistairjwilks/Advanced-War/README.md

 # Advanced-War
-Trying to make a little advance wars clone with python
+Trying to make a little advance wars clone with python.
+Twisting and reshaping the excellent tcod Roguelike tutorial by @TStand90